Child Maintenance Appeals

 The matter is heard by a Tribunal Judge and in some circumstances a Financially Qualified Panel Member will also be present..
 The objective is to establish if the decision made by CSA or CMS is correct in law.
-Any evidence submitted, as part of the proceedings, including personal financial information, must issued to all parties. (exception can be extended to certain medical evidence).
+Any evidence submitted, as part of the proceedings, including personal financial information, must be issued to all parties. (exception can be given to certain medical evidence).

 There are no appeal rights against child support debt!